socketio/socket.io-website/docs/categories/08-Miscellaneous/eio-protocol.md

 Note: this assumes the record separator is not used in the data.

-The 4th version (current) is included in Socket.IO `v3` and above.
+The 4th version is included in Socket.IO `v3.0.0` (November 2020) and above.

+### From v4 to v4.1

+WebTransport support was added.

+The 4.1 version is included in Socket.IO `v4.6.0` (June 2023).

 ## Test suite

-The test suite in the [`test-suite/`](https://github.com/socketio/engine.io-protocol/tree/main/test-suite) directory lets you check the compliance of a server implementation.
+The test suite in the `test-suite/` directory lets you check the compliance of a server implementation.

 Usage: